ChristianFJung/simple-github-buttons/README.md

 1. Copy and Paste the code below.

-2. Clone or download this folder and use [relative references](relativeReferences.md) .
+2. Clone or download this repo and use [relative references](relativeReferences.md) .

    * `git clone https://github.com/ChristianFJung/simple-github-buttons buttons`